MkDay/Post-Collection/How-Do-They-Count-LIKES-You-Got-From-Your-Fans?-Let's-Create-A-JavaScript-Function-To-Find-Out-Post.md

 # How Do They Count LIKES You Got From Your Fans?
-Let's Create One To Find Out Using JavaScript.
+Let's Create A JavaScript Function To Find Out.

 How many times a day do you check your *Likes Count* somewhere on the internet?
 It's countless, right?